Odeon Cinemas: Present day

-On 29 April 2020 Odeon Cinemas announced a ban of all films distributed by Universal Pictures after the latter announced that it would skip releasing some films in cinemas and distribute them directly on streaming and on demand services.
-Adam Aron, chief executive of AMC Theatres, said that the ban would apply to all 1,000 outlets worldwide after the coronavirus lockdown.
+On 5 May 2023, Odeon announced the closure on 5 June of five sites, including two of the dwindling number of original Odeons, Ayr and Weston-Super-Mare and also the 1998 10-screen multiplex in Blackpool.
+On 18 August 2024, Odeon Surrey Quays was closed permanently as part of British Land's redevelopment of the surrounding Canada Water area.
+There remain six "Oscar Deutsch" Odeons in operation:- Bristol (totally rebuilt internally), Exeter, Harrogate, London Leicester Square, Swiss Cottage and Worcester.

 Rank Screen Advertising

 They also ran their own advertising company, called Rank Screen Advertising, in competition with the UK market leader Pearl & Dean, which it eventually overtook.
 Rank Screen Advertising was later rebranded as Cinema Media before being taken over by Carlton Communications and became Carlton Screen Advertising.
 In 2008, Odeon, along with rival chain Cineworld, bought back the company and today it is known as Digital Cinema Media.

 Services

 The company operates a website and mobile apps for iOS and Android, allowing customers to book tickets in advance of performances.
 They ceased a telephone booking service in 2014.
-They run their own Guest Service Centre, based in Stoke-on-Trent, sharing the building with the cinema, but operated separately.
-The company has a support office in Manchester, and a smaller office in London.
+They run their own Guest Service Centre, based in Manchester.
+The company has a support office in Manchester and a smaller office in London.

-"Limitless" is a nationwide scheme, where, on a twelve-month contract basis, allows members to see regular (not 3D) screenings as often as they want for a monthly fee.
+myLIMITLESS is a nationwide scheme, which, on a twelve-month contract basis, allows members to see screenings as often as they want for a monthly fee.

-Odeon offers premium services for customers who are 18 years or older.
-It provides a fine dining experience and a gallery, offering a premium service, at six locations.
+Odeon provides a fine dining and film experience in Islington, called the Islington Luxe & Dine.